PetaVision/ViPar-Toolkit/VineScrape/README.md

 You must create a Twitter application to begin accessing the APIs.
 Visit [dev.twitter.com/apps](https://apps.twitter.com/) and log in with your Twitter account to create a new app.
 You will then be given your API keys.

 Make a new file called `twitter_credentials.json` and copy and paste the following snippet inside, substituting in your API keys.
-Save this file in the same directory as `vinescraper.jar`.
+Save this file in the same directory as `vinescrape.jar`.

 **twitter_credentials.json**